 This basis for liability is frequently used.
 It is not subject to the limitations of breach of warranty.
 With negligence, any party whose carelessness contributed to the product being the cause of the injury can be liable, not just the seller.
 Attempts to limit warranties don’t matter on a negligence claim.

-Strict liability, like negligence, allows the injured party to seek compensation from whoever was responsible for the product being defective.
+Many apply strict liability to accidents with wild animals.
+In product liability cases, it takes on a different definition.
+To define strict liability it must be understood that, like negligence, it allows the injured party to seek compensation from whoever was responsible for the product being defective.
 Unlike negligence, the injured person does not need to discover who exactly failed to do their duty.
 Strict liability requires only that the product be defective and unreasonably dangerous.

 Any party in the chain of commerce can be liable under strict liability: The manufacturer, distributor, seller, component parts supplier.
 This allows the injured party a cheaper, more accessible route to compensation, especially if the manufacturer is located in a foreign country.
 The distributor or seller in the United States can be sued without requiring that the foreign manufacturer be brought in by the injured person.